yuxuanxc/tp/docs/UserGuide.md

 #### 4.5.3 Saving the data

-TrackPad data will be saved in the storage automatically after any command that changes the data.
+Your data in TrackPad will be saved in the storage automatically after any command that changes the data.
 There is no need for you to save manually.

 --------------------------------------------------------------------------------------------------------------------